 Julia Margaret Cameron and the V&A

-Cameron and Cole moved in similar artistic and social circles and probably met through Sarah Prinsep's salon at Little Holland House.
-In May 1865 he recorded a portrait sitting with her there in his diary.
-Later that year he purchased a group of 80 prints, her first sale to a public institution and in September 1865 Mrs Cameron gave another 34 photographs to the Museum.
+Cameron and Cole moved in similar artistic and social circles, and probably met through Cameron's sister, at Little Holland House in Kensington.
+In May 1865 Cole recorded a portrait sitting with her there in his diary.
+The following month, he purchased a group of 63 prints, her first sale to a public institution.
+Further acquisitions followed in July and September 1865.

-These early acquisitions form the basis of the V&A's collection of prints by Cameron, now numbering over 250 through subsequent purchases and gifts including a large group of works donated by Cole’s son, Alan S. Cole, in 1913.
+These early acquisitions form the basis of the our collection of prints by Cameron, now numbering over 900 through subsequent purchases and gifts including 19 works donated by Cole's son, Alan S. Cole, in 1913.

 My Dear Mr Cole

-I send you my portfolio I send you also the framed series for altho I desired Colnaghi to put a copy of every print in the portfolio I see some of my very best are missing Therefore I suppose he has sold & has no copy left I should be proud & pleased if this complete series could go into the South Kensington Museum & if you did not approve of this frame you could substitute another at yr. leisure
+I send you my Portfolio I send you also the framed series for altho I desired Colnaghi to put a copy of Every print in the Portfolio I see some of my very best are missing therefore I suppose he has sold & has no copy left I should be proud & pleased if this complete series could go into the South Kensington Museum and if you did not approve of this frame you could substitute another at yr. leisure -

-My kindest remberances to you yr wife & daughters & Believe me
+My kindest remembrances to you yr Wife & daughters & Believe me Most truly yours

 Julia Margaret Cameron

-Remember I must see you again and show you my work before I go.
-Mrs Prinsep says she joins me in the hope that you & Mrs Cole & your daughters will come to our shady garden here tomorrow afternoon
+Remember I must see you again and shew you my work before I go.
+Mrs Prinsep says she joins me in the hope that you & Mrs Cole & your daughters will come to our shady!
+Garden here tomorrow afternoon

 Yes?